jexuswebserver/jexus-contrib/comparison.en.md

 | Other IIS features | Complete | No | |

 *: Mono 3.2 is recommended, in which the Mono guys fixed most known issues.

 **: Other differences include but not limited to,

 1. Compared to IIS, Jexus uses a built-in algorithm to perform ping instead of providing related settings.

-2. Jexus worker process is fully managed.
+1. Jexus worker process is fully managed.

+1. IIS has a lot of settings to define when to recycle worker processes, while Jexus (5.5+) supports 2 settings, `httpd.MaxTotalMemory` and `httpd.MaxCpuTime`.

 ***: Other differences include,
 1. Jexus does not support actions such as Redirect or AbortRequest.

-2. Jexus does not support conditions.
+1. Jexus does not support conditions.

-3. Jexus cannot break from cascading rules.
+1. Jexus cannot break from cascading rules.